numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

     ISNBO flag – "is native byte order" seems possible here).
     This flag signals that the data are stored in the default/canonical way.
     In practice this is always an NBO check, but generalization should be possible.
-    A potential use-case is a complex-conjugated instance of Complex which stores ``real - imag`` instead of ``real + imag`` and is thus not the canonical storage.
+    A potential use case is a complex-conjugated instance of Complex which stores ``real - imag`` instead of ``real + imag`` and is thus not the canonical storage.